droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 > [!item]+ **Silverthorn Collar**
 > Both Zuleika and Ilya wear *silverthorn collars*, magic items crafted for Kiril by Baba Lysaga, the swamp witch of Berez.
 While worn by a lycanthrope, the lycanthrope can't regenerate.
 In addition, the interior of a *silverthorn* collar extrudes tiny silver thorns each time the lycanthrope attempts to transform, dealing 1 piercing damage and preventing the transformation.
 >
 > Each collar is magically locked and bears a single, small keyhole, the key to which Kiril wears on a cord around his neck.
-A locked collar can also be opened with a successful DC 25 Strength check or a successful DC 25 Dexterity (Thieves’ Tools) check.
-However, each time a creature attempts to open a collar without first unlocking it, or attempts to pick the lock without using the proper key, that creature must make a DC 17 Dexterity saving throw or take 7d8 piercing damage.
-Whether the creature succeeds or fails on the saving throw, the collar’s wearer also immediately takes 31 (7d8) piercing damage as the collar extrudes large thorns that pierce the wearer’s neck.
+A locked collar can also be opened with five successful at DC 30 Thievery checks to Pick a Lock (or DC 35 Athletics check to Force Open).
+However, each time a creature attempts to open a collar without first unlocking it, or attempts to pick the lock without using the proper key, that creature must make a DC 28 Reflex Basic saving throw or take 2d10+13 piercing damage.
+Whether the creature succeeds or fails on the saving throw, the collar’s wearer also immediately takes 24 (2d10+13) piercing damage as the collar extrudes large thorns that pierce the wearer’s neck.
 >
-> The spells *dispel magic* and *knock* have no effect on either collar.
+> If party tries to counteract the magic on collars in any way, they need to deal with DC 28 and 6th Rank.
 In addition, if a prisoner teleports while wearing the collar, the collar teleports with its wearer.

 > [!info]+ **Collars and Anti-Magic**
 > A _silverthorn collar_ is affected normally by <span class="citation">Khazan's Spell Drain (p.
 167)</span> at <span class="citation">Chapter 11: Van Richten's Tower (p.
 167)</span>.
 If her collar is removed, Zuleika is glad to help the players rescue Emil from Castle Ravenloft in [[Arc P - Ravenloft Heist]].

 > [!info]+ **The Chains**
-> The chains connecting Ilya and Zuleika's collars to the cavern wall have the statistics of a *chain (10 feet)*, as described in <span class="citation">Player's Handbook (p.
-151)</span>, with an AC of 19.
+> The chains connecting Ilya and Zuleika's collars to the cavern wall have the statistics of a *[Cold Iron Chain (Standard-Grade)](https://2e.aonprd.com/Equipment.aspx?ID=2916) (10 feet)*.

 When the two prisoners first notice the players, Ilya presses himself against the back of his cage, clearly terrified, while Zuleika watches quietly.
 Ilya demands to know who the players are and whether they’re members of the werewolf pack.

 If the players introduce themselves and act kindly toward him, Ilya is willing to share the following information:

 * He is Ilya Krezkov, the son of Krezk’s burgomaster.
 (Ezmerelda, if present, recognizes him and is horrified to see his current condition.)
 * He was kidnapped by a werewolf and taken here as a prisoner.
 (This is a half-truth.
-A player who succeeds on a DC 10 Wisdom (Insight) check sees Ilya briefly glance to the side and notices sweat beading on his forehead.)
+A player who succeeds on a DC 21 Perception check to Sense Motive sees Ilya briefly glance to the side and notices sweat beading on his forehead.)

 If the players ask about Zuleika, she introduces herself as Zuleika Toranescu, though she urges the players to keep their voices low.
 “The pack’s leader may have departed for his hunt," she hisses.
 “But others may still linger deeper in the den."